waq-e/waq-e/README.md

-- 👋 Hi, I’m @waqe
+- 👋 Hi, I’m @waq-e
 - 👀 I’m interested in technology.
-- 🌱 I’m currently learning Kotlin and web programming.
+- 🌱 I’m currently learning expanding my C++ knowledge.
-- 💞️ I’m looking to collaborate on small Kotlin projects.
+- 💞️ I’m looking to collaborate on small projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ... waqe (mail.com)

 <!---
 waq-e/waq-e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.